 Short warranty, great service.
-The 420's warranty is disappointing -- five years on the frame and only 90 days for parts and labor -- but consumers are satisfied with the service they receive.
-One says at Walmart.com, "after about a week, one of the bearings went out, but (my husband) just called the Schwinn company, and they gladly sent him out new parts."
-Other user reports concur that Schwinn is quick to respond.
+Considering the price range, the Schwinn 430's product warranty is decent: 10 years on the frame, two for mechanical issues and one for electrical issues.
+However, the 90 days of labor coverage is quite short.
+The Schwinn 430 hasn't been around long enough to rack up many comments about the customer service, but customers were mostly satisfied with service received for its immediate predecessor, the Schwinn 420.
+One writes at Walmart.com that "after about a week, one of the bearings went out, but (my husband) just called the Schwinn company, and they gladly sent him out new parts."

 Review Credibility: Very Good Waters shares his opinion of many elliptical trainers after testing each machine and speaking with their manufacturers.
 Although his review of the 420 isn't comparative, it is complete and he names it his Best Budget Elliptical Buy.